zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 seventh consciousness.
 In this way, the Blessed One knows the seven consciousnesses because of the rebirth.
 "Knowledge for everything.

-"[World Zun: "Force Salad!"]": ""Force Zun", the Blessed One calls the Brahman by his name.
-"World Zun", this is a synonymous with respect... ." is [World Zun:
+"[Blessed One: "Force Salad!"]": ""Force Zun", the Blessed One calls the Brahman by his name.
+"Blessed One", this is a synonymous with respect... ." is [Blessed One:
 "Force Salad!"].

 "The Tathagata is the one who proves the knower": ""The one who proves the